 - Navigate to the Page Overview section of your AMP page.

-- Scroll down to the panel entitled Link AMP Page to a Separate Canonical Page.
-Click the Copy button beside the code provided.
+- In the Link AMP Page to a Separate Canonical Page panel, click the Copy button.

 Linking Your Canonical Page to your AMP Page